-- I got a whole piece about kettlebell swings and back pain, and how to perform them correctly (I explain the good and the bad).
+I got a whole article written about kettlebell swings and back pain, and how to perform them correctly (I explain the good and the bad).

 - Before you start any physical activity, always take into consideration what is your main goal.